Nosedive (Black Mirror): Comparisons to other media

-Critics have also noted the inclusion of Easter eggs within Black Mirror – small details referring to other episodes.
-In "Nosedive", there is a frame where a social media post from Michael Callow reads, "Just got thrown out of the zoo again :(", a joke based on Callow having intercourse with a pig in "The National Anthem".
+Critics also noted the inclusion of Easter eggs within Black Mirror – small details referring to other episodes.
+In "Nosedive", a social media post from Michael Callow reads, "Just got thrown out of the zoo again :(", a joke based on Callow having intercourse with a pig in "The National Anthem".
 Brooker has described this Easter egg as his favourite in series three.
 Another reference to that episode is the fictional show Sea of Tranquility; in "The National Anthem", a special effects expert mentions having worked on the show, while in "Nosedive", Lacie hitchhikes with fans of the show.
 Additionally, in "Hated in the Nation", a news ticker contains the term "Reputelligent", which is the name of the company that Lacie consults for advice about her rating.

-Comparisons to Social Credit System
+Comparisons to credit ratings

-"Nosedive" has been widely compared to China's Social Credit System, a government initiative which began pilot projects in 2014, initially using private systems such as Sesame Credit.
+"Nosedive" was widely compared to China's Social Credit System, a government initiative which began pilot projects in 2014, initially using private systems such as Sesame Credit.
 The state projects were implemented differently by local governments, but each collected data on citizens in order to assign them an overall score.
 An example plan saw the scores determine whether a citizen would be allowed to take out a loan or what quality of school their child would go to.
 Actions such as defaulting on a loan or being critical of the government would decrease a person's score.
 By the time "Nosedive" was released, the Sesame Credit system, which assigned users scores between 350 and 950, allowed some people with high scores to rent vehicles without a deposit, or pay to skip hospital queues.
 Furthermore, a person's score in Sesame Credit was dependent on the scores of the people in their social circle.

-The proposed and existing systems have been widely compared to the episode as a whole.
-Specifically, it has been noted that the apartment discount Lacie hopes for is similar to how high-rated people under Sesame Credit could rent cars without a deposit.
+The proposed and existing systems were widely compared to the episode as a whole.
+For example, the apartment discount Lacie hopes for is similar to how high-rated people under Sesame Credit could rent cars without a deposit.
 Additionally, Lacie's ejection from the airport is reminiscent of the system's control over who can partake in some forms of transport.

-Series creator Charlie Brooker has commented on numerous occasions about links between the episode and the Social Credit System.
+Brooker has commented on "Nosedive" and the Social Credit System.
 He joked in an interview, "I promise you we didn't sell the idea to the Chinese government!"
-About seeing the concept of the episode come to life in the real world, Brooker said, "It was quite trippy".
-He comments that a key difference between China's plans and the one in "Nosedive" is "that there's a central government assessing things.
-Being state-controlled, it feels even more sinister", and also points out that the Social Credit System "sounds like an attempt to make the population behave in a particular way".
+About seeing the concept of the episode come to life in the real world, Brooker said: "It was quite trippy".
+He commented that a key difference between China's plans and the one in "Nosedive" is "that there's a central government assessing things.
+Being state-controlled, it feels even more sinister".
+He said the Social Credit System "sounds like an attempt to make the population behave in a particular way".
 In November 2016, the Facebook page for Black Mirror shared an article in The Washington Post about the Social Credit System.